Gema Climent: Career

 Climent completed her undergraduate studies in Psychology at the University of Valencia.
-Later on, she studied Clinical Neuropsychology at the Autonomus University of Barcelona and Child Neuropsychology at the University of La Rioja.
+Later on, she studied Clinical Neuropsychology at the Autonomous University of Barcelona and Child Neuropsychology at the University of La Rioja.

 During her career as a specialist in clinical neuropsychology, she has participated in projects as head of residences, in the judicial forensic field, and also in the evaluation and rehabilitation of brain damage.
 She has worked in several reference clinics in Spain as a specialist in the evaluation of neurological disorders in children and adults.

 She has written more than 30 scientific articles related to this area.
 She is the author of four neuropsychological assessment tests: Aula (attentional processes in children), Aquarium (attentional processes in adults), Ice Cream (executive functions) and Suite (memory processes).
 She is also the creator of a bullying prevention system with the serious video game, Monité, together with Daniel Nesquens, and of a pain distraction and anxiety management system, Isla Calma.

 She has also worked on the design of video games and technological applications, including an application to prevent sexist behavior among teenagers.
 She has been a speaker and lecturer at several universities.

 Gema Climent co-founded the virtual reality business Nesplora in 2008.
 She has worked in public and private entities oriented to the evaluation and treatment of cognitive functions such as Matia Instituto Gerontológico.
 She's a forensic psychologist in the administration of justice.

-In 2020 she joined Giuntipsy as product manager to create new neuropsychological tests.
+In 2020 she joined Giuntipsy as a product manager to create new neuropsychological tests.